Your brain doesn't work as well

 Your skin looks haggard

 Turns out, "beauty sleep" is a real thing, studies show.
 "Sleep plays an important role in the regeneration of cells and has effects on inflammation in the body, which is important for healing and in some skin problems," says.
 Dr. Shah.
 "Skin is also an important organ which helps regulate body temperature during sleep.
 So, darkening below the eyes, dull skin, or puffy eyes can be a visible symptoms of lack of sleep."
 Research has even shown that people who need more sleep are considered less attractive.
 (Mental note: Don't tell anyone they look tired, because it's an insult after all!)
-Check out the nighttime habits of people with great skin.

 You gain weight

 Studies show that an unwanted side effect of lack of sleep is weight gain.
 "There is growing evidence that sleep deprivation interferes with hormones involved in weight regulation," says Carl Bazil, MD, director of the Division of Sleep and Epilepsy at New York-Presbyterian/Columbia University Medical Center.
 Dr. Shah says two specific hormones that regulate eating behavior are affected.
 "Ghrelin, which increases appetite, is high in people with sleep deprivation," he says.
 "On other hand, levels of leptin, which lowers appetite, has been found to be low in sleep-deprived people."
 One study showed those who were sleep deprived consumed 300 more calories a day than those who were well-rested.
 You also may gain weight because your metabolism slows down in order to conserve energy when you're tired.
 In addition, research has shown an increased risk of diabetes, which is also connected to being overweight and obese, in people who got less than seven hours of shuteye a night.
+These are the sleep disorders you need to know about.

 Your sex drive drops